igred8/accel_phys_sims/README.md

-elegenapi
+Accelerator Physics Simulations API
 ==============================

-Python based functionality that handles interaction of elegant and genesis along with particle distribution manipulations.
+Python based functionality that handles the control and interaction of some commonly used numerical simulation tools for particle accelerator physics.

+The library has the ability to:
+ - run elegant, genesis1.3, ICS code from LLNL, and GPT (future) from inside jupyter notebooks or python scripts
+ - load SDDS files from elegant and ones produced by GPT (using `gdf2sdds`)
+ - manipulate 6D particle distributions and handle I/O

+See other readme files for details on setup and use.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── sim_out        <- Output data from simulations.
+Subfolders by date sim was run.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.